Absolventenporträt Manuel Boehm Wincasa

-- Why did you choose the Facility Management (FM) Master's programme at the ZHAW in Switzerland?
-What were the main factors that influenced your decision?
+- Why did you choose the FM Master's programme at the ZHAW in Switzerland and what were the main factors that influenced your decision?

-By choosing the Facility Management (FM) Master's programme I wanted to deepen my strategic understanding of FM and develop my analytical skills.
-In addition to my studies I had the opportunity to work at the Institute of Facility Management (IFM) and conduct research in the field of service value management.
+By choosing the FM Master's programme I wanted to deepen my strategic understanding of Facility Management (FM) and develop my analytical skills.
+In addition to my studies I had the opportunity to work at the Institute of Facility Management and conduct research in the field of service value management.

 - What competences are needed to be successful in Facility Management, in your opinion?

-To succeed in Facility Management you need a strategic mindset and to be open minded with an understanding of all the stakeholders that are involved in our day-to-day business.
+To succeed in Facility Management you need a strategic mindset and to be open minded with an understanding of all the stakeholders that are involved in our day-to-day business and projects.